 Monofacial Solar Panels

 Conventional or monofacial solar panels use monofacial solar cells to generate power.
-These cells have only one active photovoltaic surface and the panels they make up generate power from one side only.
+These cells have only one active photovoltaic surface.
+The panels they make up generate power from one side only.
 Fig. 1 below illustrates this arrangement.

-The front surface of the panel is covered by a sheet of clear glass, which protects the cells while allowing light to reach them freely.
-The panel’s backside is covered by a protective opaque plastic sheet that protects the cells from damage but allows no light to penetrate.
+The front surface of the panel is covered by a sheet of clear glass.
+The glass protects the cells while allowing light to reach them freely.
+The panel’s backside is covered by a protective opaque plastic sheet.
+The sheet protects the cells from damage but allows no light to penetrate.

 Bifacial Solar Panels